WHAT WE KNOW ABOUT EVICTIONS IN NEW YORK STATE

 - To be protected by this law, you must fill out a form that tells your landlord that you lost income or had more expenses during the COVID pandemic, or that moving would be bad for your health.
 Click here for the New York State form.
 Fill out the form and give a copy to your landlord.
 If you lost income for reasons unrelated to COVID, and you have no COVID-related health concerns or expenses, you may also want to give your landlord the federal form if it applies to your situation.
 Click here for the federal form.

-- If your landlord already took you to court for eviction and you agreed to move, or you got a paper (a warrant of eviction) saying you are going to be put out soon AND you haven’t been evicted yet, the court should set a date for you and your landlord to meet again before you can be put out.
+- If your landlord already took you to court for eviction and you agreed to move, or you got a paper (a warrant of eviction) saying you are going to be put out AND you have not been to court yet, the Court should set a date for you and your landlord to meet again before you can be put out.

-- If your landlord started an eviction case against you in court that is still going on, or if your landlord starts an eviction case against you by January 27th, your case will probably be put off for sixty (60) days.
+- If your landlord started an eviction case against you in court that is still ongoing or if your landlord starts an eviction case against you by January 27th, your case will probably be put off for sixty (60) days.

 - Landlords may still evict tenants who are causing problems.
 If your landlord says you are bothering neighbors or causing safety problems, you could be evicted.